The deadline is fast approaching

 4. Follow-up testing

-5. Procedures in the event of non-complying test results
+5. Procedures in the event of

-At NTA, our standard quality system requirements already addressed these new HUD requirements, but it’s good to know they’ll be more uniformly addressed across the industry moving forward.
+requirements, but it’s good to know they’ll be more uniformly addressed across

-A closer look at follow-up testing
+A closer look at follow-up

 All trusses qualified under 24 CFR 3280.402 are now subject to a follow-up testing program.
 Because the code text is a little vague on the subject, we engaged in communications and discussions with HUD and Manufactured Housing Institute (MHI), and determined this requirement includes the grandfathered-in wind zone I roof trusses.
 The test frequency depends on the type of testing that was initially performed:

-o Proof load qualified roof trusses and inverted uplift qualified roof trusses must be tested within the first 100 trusses and after every 2500 trusses, or every 6 months, whichever comes first.
+tested within the first 100 trusses and after every 2500 trusses, or every 6

 The takeaway